Click HERE to watch the video.

 Good versus bad; Truth versus lies; Right versus wrong.
 Just like the best movies, the heroes and the villains in this story are blindingly obvious.
 But there’s something else at work here – President Zelensky’s brilliant mastery of the media.

-Using footage and casual selfies ostensibly shot on his own phone, Zelensky has carefully crafted himself as the prototypical David against Putin’s Goliath.
+Using social media footage and casual selfies ostensibly shot on his own phone, Zelensky has carefully crafted himself as the prototypical David against Putin’s Goliath.
 To do this, President Zelensky is calling on his deep understanding of video production and stage craft to both marshal his people’s morale and capture the world’s heart and their support.

 But it’s not just his shaky videos and grainy images that broadcast his intent to his people and the people of the world.
 Zelensky also uses his words and his actions to rally support.
 While the international news media is busy showing the world just how vulnerable Ukraine’s population is, their president demonstrates his vulnerability by vowing to stay in Kyiv with his countrymen.